fahadabe/EmployeeCRUDApp/README.md

 ## Features

-- Add a new employee with name, email, phone, address and department
+- Add a new employee with name, email, phone and department
 - View the list of all employees in a table
 - Edit or delete an existing employee
+- Search for an employee by name or department
+- Sort the employees by name or department

+## Screenshots

+(You can add some screenshots of your app here)

 ## How to run